SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

 \subsection{Preprocessing}

-First of all, the released ATLAS dataset has been defaced, intensity normalized, and normalized to standard (MNI-152) space (for more details please refer to the normalization steps in~\cite{2018A}).
-Before the MR images are fed into the networks, we use z-score normalization to normalize the MR images based on 2D brain slices following the conventional preprocessing step.
-Specifically, given brain mask $\mat{B}$ of input MR image $\mat{I}$ of size $w\times h$, we first calculate the mean $\mu^{\text{zs}}$ and the standard deviation $\sigma^{\text{zs}}$ of the intensities within $\mat{B}$.
+The released ATLAS dataset has been defaced, intensity normalized, and normalized to standard (MNI-152) space (for more details refer to normalization steps in~\cite{2018A}).
+We found that processing ATLAS dataset by z-score normalization improves the model performance.
+For a fair comparison, we use z-score normalization to normalize the MR images based on 2D brain slices before the MR images are fed into the networks.
+Specifically, given brain mask $\textbf{B}$ of input MR image $\mat{I}$ of size $w\times h$, we first calculate the mean $\mu^{\text{zs}}$ and the standard deviation $\sigma^{\text{zs}}$ of the intensities within $\mat{B}$.
 The resulting z-score--normalized image $\mat{I}^{\text{zs}}$ is defined as:

 where $ij$ represents the position of the pixel in the MR image.